affkoul/react-online-video-converter/README.md

 2. Run npm install at the root of the project to install all required dependencies.

-3. Open the file package.json and configure "homepage" 和 "proxy" properly.
+3. Open the file package.json and configure "homepage" and "proxy" properly.

 4. Open the file API.js in the folder utils inside the folder src and configure properly the API end point.